sjullieb/WordCounter.Solution/README.md

   - Example Input Word: "cat"
   - Example Input Sentence: "Concatenate this strings."
   - Example Output: 0
+* _The program returns 0, if another word starts with the word._
+  - Example Input Word: "cat"
+  - Example Input Sentence: "I'm walking to the cathedral."
+  - Example Output: 0
 * _The program returns 1, if the word appears once with "(" before and one of punctuation marks .,:;!?'") after._
   - Example Input Word: "cat"
   - Example Input Sentence: "I have a pet (cat)."